 Recommended exercises: Static stretches (held for 10 seconds)

 Recommended music: R&B or reggae

-Making playlists can take time, but I do think it makes a difference in the workout.
+Making music playlists can take time, but it does make a difference in the workout.
 The more you do it, the easier that it gets.
-When the beat drops, I want you to go HAM!
+Now, when that beat drops, I want you to go HAM!
 I am excited to see how this adds to your FightCamp workouts.
 Keep going!

 How Can I Stream Music For My Workout?

-Follow these 6 steps in the FightCamp App to learn how to stream music through Spotify, Apple Music, Pandora, and SoundCloud while doing your workouts.
+Follow these 6 steps in the FightCamp App to stream music through Spotify, Apple Music, Pandora, and SoundCloud for your workouts.